mapbender/mapbender-documentation/en/customization/yaml.rst

 Use of several databases
 ************************
-Mapbender can handle several databases.
-This is recommended if you want to keep your data seperated from Mapbender data.
-Or if you want to use code that doesn't belong to a Mapbender bundle.
+Mapbender also allows you to use several databases.
+This is recommended when integrating geodata.
+These should be stored separately from the Mapbender database.
 You need a second database for geo data search (with SearchRouter) and data collection (Digitizer).
 The default database connection (``default_connection: default``) is used by Mapbender.

-If you want to use another database, you just have to define a database connection with a different name in your `.env` file.
+If you want to use another database, you just have to define a database connection with a different name in your `.env.local` file.
 Now, you can refer to the database *search_db* in the elements SearchRouter and Digitizer.

 To learn more about this structure, visit the `Symfony documentation <https://symfony.com/doc/current/best_practices.html#use-parameters-for-application-configuration>`_.